therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 *   We restrict who at Balsamiq can access customer data to only senior members of the team, and never to outside parties.
 *   We only do it in response to a customer support question.
 *   We only do it in order to debug and fix the issue.
-*   We never make changes to anything unless explicitly requested by the project owner.
+*   We never make changes to anything unless explicitly requested by you, the paying customer, as defined by your invoice.
-*   If the project owner asks us to look into a project in order to debug a software issue, we will go in and look at that project and possibly make minor edits in order to fix the issue.
+*   If you ask us to look into a project in order to debug a software issue, we will go in and look at that project and possibly make minor edits in order to fix the issue.
 *   We never ever ever share what we see with other customers or the general public.
 *   We might give access to US authorities if requested in writing.
 We'll try not to, but we don't have the resources to fight the government.
-We'll also keep your site owner informed as much as we can if this happens.
+We'll also keep you informed as much as we can if this happens.

 ### Who Else Has Access to My Data?